25 Fun Facts About Norway

 13. In Svalbard, an island 2030 km north of Oslo, 1050 km south of the North Pole it is required by law to be armed when you leave a settlement due to the danger of a polar bear encounter.

-14. Sognefjorden is the largest fjord in Norway and third largest in the world.
+14. Sognefjorden is the largest fjord in Norway and second largest in the world.
 It is the longest ice-free fjord in the world and stretches 205 km inland from the ocean.

 15. The Lærdal Tunnel is the world’s longest road tunnel at 24.5 km.
 It was opened in November 2000, and it is well-lit and pleasant to drive through.

 16. The Hardangervidden mountain plateau is the biggest of its kind in Europe.
 It is also the home of the largest reindeer population on the continent.

 17. The Samis.
 Half the world’s Sami population live in Norway.
 They are a Finno-Urgic people who inhabit a region known as Sápmi, which includes large parts of northern Norway, Sweden, Finland and the Murmansk region of Russia.

 18. The Stave Church.
 Norway’s most famous architectural «invention» is probably the stave church.
 The singular medieval wood-churches look like something straight out of a fantasy novel.
 Today only 28 are left (from over a 1000), and a must-see when visiting the country.

 19. Black Metal.
 Talking about stave churches, a mention must be made of black metal as Heavy Metal, «satanism» and the burning of stave churches (now rebuilt in Oslo and Bergen) created an unholy symbiosis in the 1990s Norway.
 Today, fortunately, «Norwegian black metal» is more synonymous with the global success of trail-blazing bands like Satyricon and Dimmu Borgir.